The Lamang Language and Dictionary

 In 1994, the author published traditions and specimens of oral literature from Gwàɗ Làmàŋ speaking peoples, titled Our People’s Own (Ina Làmàŋ).
 The edition features full texts, including English translations and annotations (see under additional material).

-Both parts of this edition can be ordered separately, see the links below.
+Both parts of this edition can be ordered separately, see the links at the bottom.

 Accompanying material: